Year 5

 • team up with a local community group or charity who shares your interest.
 Perhaps you can ask them for advice on how to get involved with this issue.

-As a class, decide on actions that could address the issue and put the plan into action!
+As a class, decide on actions that could address the issue and complete the action plan.

-• How does active citizenship benefit the whole country?
+• how could active citizenship benefit the whole country?